Anurag-30/knowledge-base/05-PostgresSql/03-DML VS DDL/Readme.md

-`DDL` stands for Data Definition Language where it only care about t
+`DDL` stands for Data Definition Language where it only care about how to structure the data.